 In Melbourne, nature is never far.
 Did you know we share this garden city of ours with more than 1,500 different insect species?

-From 1 to 7 March 2026, participate in our Insect BioBlitz to help us discover all the local critters who call Melbourne home.
-We’re encouraging you to take a moment, step outside and look closer at the world around you.
-You’ll be amazed at what you see!
+From 1 to 7 March 2026, we ran our Insect BioBlitz to help discover all the local critters who call Melbourne home.
+We encouraged participants to take a moment, step outside and look closer at the world around them.
+This included Melbourne’s parks and gardens, or what’s hidden in their own backyard.

 Event list